 Perhaps other subs never consider showing a YouTube video, but I often find them helpful.

-The Odyssey.
+Let's say I'm supposed to discuss Book 13 of The Odyssey.
 By Book 13, 94% of sophomores have found their shortcuts to the reading assignments, so they haven't read it and are not going to love discussing the next chapter with a substitute.

-15 second summary of the entire epic.
+To put them in the proper frame of mind, I go to YouTube and show them the 15 second summary of the entire epic.
 Some students will still be daydreaming or talking, but when they hear everybody else roaring in laughter and calling "Show that again!", it snaps them awake.
 I can ask them to identify the scene from Book 13 in the video, and we're on our way to discussing what the teacher wants us to.

 THING 17